gradle/gradle/design-docs/managed-model.md

         void setItems(List<String> items)
     }

+- Defaults to a null value
+- Can set to a null value
-- There's no guarantee that 2 subsequent calls to a getter will return the same instance of a collection
+- Multiple calls to a getter may not return the same instance of a collection
-- Similarily, for write-only properties, the collection which is passed as an argument is not guaranteed to be returned by the getter
-- For consistency, both read-only and write-only properties should enforce immutability of the collection when the view is immutable
+- Collection returned by getter may not be the same instance as provided to the setter
 - When a setter is called, a new managed collection is created, ensuring immutability.
 Documentation should mention a similarity with the defensive copy pattern.
+- The collection property will only be writable when the view is mutable

+#### Implementation notes
+- Update user guide and Javadocs, add sample

 #### Test cases